google/acme/README.md

 # acme

-ACME-complient Go client library and a command line tool.
+ACME-compliant Go client library and a command line tool.
 Neither has 3rd party dependencies.
 Also, see https://letsencrypt.org.

 Contents of this repo: